random-geek/morelights/crafts.md

 ### Brass Ingot

-Minetest Game: Craft from one steel and one tin ingot.
+Minetest Game, Hades Revisited: Craft from one steel and one tin ingot.

 MineClone 2: Craft from one iron ingot and one redstone.